ankur-srivastava/node-test/README.md

 # node-test
-An application to perform unit testing using Node, Mocha, Expect and Supertest.
+An application to perform unit testing using Node, Mocha, Expect, Supertest and Spy-to mock functions.

 You can start by exploring utils.js and utils.test.js and then move on to server.js and server.test,js